keithbuhler/keithbuhler.github.io/wikipedia.md

 ---
 layout: fun
-title: Wikipedia: Getting to Philosophy
+title: Wikipedia - Getting to Philosophy
 ---

 [Wikipedia](http://www.wikipedia.com) is an encyclopedia.
 It is one of the largest encyclopedia ever created.
 Encyclopedias attempt to aggregate all knowledge in one place.
 They are a [western tradition](http://www.iep.utm.edu/mac-over/).